kevinchou723/next-redux-helmet-styled-components/README.md

 [![Deploy to now](https://deploy.now.sh/static/button.svg)](https://deploy.now.sh/?repo=https://github.com/zeit/next.js/tree/master/examples/with-redux-wrapper)

-# This is a NEXT js starter with Redux, Helmet, and SASS setup
+# This is a NEXT js starter with Redux, Helmet, and Styled Component setup

 ## How to use